opentoonz/opentoonz_docs/source/creating_movements.rst

     - Use the **Animate** tool (|animate|) with the **Pick:** option set to **Pegbar** to click a drawing in the viewer to select the pegbar that the column containing the drawing is linked to.

-    - Right-click in the viewer a drawing to select an object from the list of the objects hierarchically linked to the column containing the drawing, from the first one up to the table and current camera (see  :ref:`Linking Objects <linking_objects>`  ).
+    - Right-click in the Viewer a drawing to select an object from the list of scene objects.

 .. tip:: **To animate an object with the Animate tool:**

-    1. Select the object you want to edit.
+    1. Select the object you want to animate.

     2. Choose the **Animate** tool (|animate|).